- Solar advice hub

 You can manually tell the battery to do this, or you can get a battery that allows third-party apps and services – such as your supplier – to manage it online and net you the highest profits possible.

-Sunsave Plus comes with the best-in-class kit, including a battery with smart controls, and is compatible with Intelligent Octopus Flux – the best export tariff around.
+Sunsave Plus comes with the best-in-class kit, including a battery with smart controls, and is compatible with Intelligent Octopus Flux – one of the best export tariffs around.

 8. Battery chemistry